cs411-alawini/fa23-cs411-team063-QueryTitans/doc/Stage 3-Database Design.md

 ![DI Query 1](Images/1st_IndexQ1.png)

-We decided to use this column as an index due to the reson that this column is used in the join condition between the User and Game tables, specifically `User.Preferred_Genre = Game.Genre`.
+We decided to use this column as an index due to the reason that this column is used in the join condition between the User and Game tables, specifically `User.Preferred_Genre = Game.Genre`.
 Indexing this column can make the join operation faster by allowing the database engine to quickly locate the rows that satisfy this condition.

 The results achieved by using this index can be seen below: